 - Notify their landlord of their intentions to break the lease, as well as accompany the written notice with letters from their commanding officer.

 That said, the lease doesn’t end right away.
-The earliest a lease can end is 30 days following the next rental period’s start date.
+The earliest the lease expires is 30 days following the next rental period’s start date.
 Suppose, for instance, your tenant delivered the notice on the 13th of April.
-If rent becomes due on the 1st of every month, then the earliest their lease can end will be June 1st, meaning they will still be liable for paying rent for the month of May.
+If rent becomes due on the 1st of every month, then the earliest their lease term can end will be June 1st, meaning they will still be liable for paying rent for the month of May.

 If the Unit is no Longer Habitable